Nuala Ní Dhomhnaill

-Nuala Ní Dhomhnaill ([ˈn̪ˠuəlˠə n̠ʲiː ˈɣoːnˠəl̠ʲ]; born 1952) is a leading Irish poet.
+Nuala Ní Dhomhnaill ([ˈn̪ˠuəlˠə n̠ʲiː ˈɣoːnˠəl̠ʲ]; born 1952) is a modern Irish poet whose works have been described as having a "major influence in revitalizing the Irish language in modern poetry".

 Biography

-Born in Lancashire, England, of Irish parents, she moved to Ireland at the age of 5 and was brought up in the Dingle Gaeltacht and in Nenagh, County Tipperary.
-Her uncle, Monsignor Pádraig Ó Fiannachta of Dingle, was a leading authority on Munster Irish.
+Born in Lancashire, England, of Irish parents, she moved to Ireland at the age of 5 and was brought up in the Corca Dhuibhne Gaeltacht and in Nenagh, County Tipperary.
+Her uncle, Monsignor Pádraig Ó Fiannachta of Dingle, was an authority on Munster Irish.
 Her mother brought her up to speak English, though she was an Irish speaker herself.
-Her father and his side of the family spoke very fluent Irish and used it every day, but her mother thought it would make life easier for Nuala if she spoke English instead.
+Her father and his side of the family spoke very fluent Irish and used it every day, but her mother thought it would make life easier for Nuala if she spoke only English instead.

 She studied English and Irish at UCC in 1969 and became part of the 'Innti' group of poets.
 In 1973, she married Turkish geologist Doğan Leflef and lived abroad in Turkey and Holland for seven years.